 So here it goes.
 Maybe it will help someone else out there too.

-—The Ergo is my best friend.
+— The Ergo is my best friend.
 My Ergo allows eye-to-eye contact and physical closeness, on the front, not the back.
 It correctly aligns the baby’s spine, unlike other carriers that suspend baby leaving their legs dangling downward.
 I’m sure there are other good carriers too, but I’m most familiar with Ergo.
 Just avoid carriers that “hang” a baby by their crotch.
 A baby carrier also makes it so no well-meaning person (waitress, Grandma, random Chinese granny…) can take your child from you.
 If you have a Velcro baby, it makes it easier to get any sleep on the plane (no fear of dropping baby if you doze off), get the essentials done, and enables me to use bathroom and not set her down.
 TMI I know, but still wanted to pass it along.

 My father and I waiting our turn for some street food in Guangzhou.
 My Ergo always held her securely against with me when we went out… as well as much of the time when we were in the hotel too.

-—In the beginning, we stick to only one person to meet all her needs.
+— Establish a primary caregiver.
+In the beginning, we stick to only one person to meet all her needs.
 All her food, drink, toilet, diapers, bathing, nose wiping… everything.
 We added another caregiver, Papa, later, a few weeks later when we felt like her attachment with me was solid.
 Then others as time went by.
 This one person caregiver in the beginning is harder than it sounds.
 Our sweetie took a liking to her 13 year old brother within days.
 And he instantly ADORED her as well and wanted nothing more than to feed her and offered to give her a bath and more.
 I was often tuckered out which meant I would have LOVED to say yes when he offered help.
 But I knew that I needed to be the only provider of her needs.
 So in the beginning, I tried (emphasize the word try, sometimes I have to snag a break) to do everything for my new daughter.

-—In China, we often skipped the side trips and tours.
+— Prioritize outings.
+In China, we often skipped the side trips and tours.
 I had a very hard time with this one.
 I think it’s important to get to know the culture of my daughter.
 I wanted to be able to know China and appreciate it so much that I can tell her all about her land of birth.
 But, in the end, attachment comes first.
 So I found that often we skipped the excursions and gave my new daughter 100% of my time, if I felt I needed to that day.

-—We did it together.
+— We do it together.
 We co-slept.
 I’m a very light sleeper and need my sleep to act like a human being the rest of the day, but co-sleeping, or some version of it, ensures that our new daughter knew we weren’t going to leave when she dozed off.
 Nap together.
 Eat together.
 We let this also include co-bathing too.
 In the bath or shower, which ever works.
 She evidently doesn’t mind baths, and I think she found them relaxing.
 Much to my dismay, she is however scared to death of the shower.
 Both Jude and Tess showered with us for months while we held them and relaxed as the water drizzled on them.
 They also liked to play at my feet with toys in the shower as I washed my hair.

-—Not too much too soon.
+— Not too much too soon.
 Put away the crazy loud toys and things that over stimulate.
 Our two favorite toys that we took on our China trip were stacking cups and a small rain stick.
 These two toys are amazing.
 They are ENOUGH for the whole trip along with the toys she finds in the room (peek-a-boo with a blanket, empty water bottle with a coin in it…) I try to carry this over to accessories too.
 As much as I’d like to stick a hair bow in her hair, she’s just not ready for it, so I’m trying to resist the temptation accessorize my sweetie.
 She’s made it clear she didn’t want anything in her hair, so I’m giving them up for now.
 I have some really cute ones though.

-—Forget training up the way of a child… for now.
+— Forget training up the way of a child… for now.
 Spoil her.
 Let her have candy.
 As I learned on this trip, let her sleep however and whenever she wants, as long as she sleeps.
 Skip the highchair if your child resists it and let her eat on your lap.
 Or skip your lap and let them eat in a highchair if your child isn’t ready for you yet.
 Scoop up a crying, falling, toppled little one even if you know she’s not really hurt.
 Let it all be about attachment and being there for her every little need while you’re traveling and when you first get home.

-—Massage is a very good thing.
+— Massage is a very good thing.
 I purchased a lotion in a scent I loved before we traveled.
 At least once per day, I massage her, usually her feet and legs.
 Massage is a favorite after her bath and at bedtime.
 It calms her down, and she genuinely loves it.
 And the skin contact between us is invaluable.

 Truth be told, with some adaptations for the age of the child, these things work for all my children.
 Sometimes my 9-year-old just needs to sleep with his mama.
 And sometime playing a game with the big kiddos is just the thing to break the ice after a tough day.